magtms/DataScienceProject-TrendPrediction-R/README.md

 # DataAnalyticsProject-TrendPrediction-R
-Welcome to my first data analysis project using R!
-Feedback or comment all welcomed! :)

 The repository contains a data analytics project with target business objectives of an e-commerce company.
 Topic focusing on the issue (or bugs) raised from the company's operation systems, key objectives of the project is to: